The Input Format

 Specialized numeric functions

-Herbie also supports the constants PI and E. The arithmetic operators associate to the left, and - is used for both subtraction and negation.
+Herbie also supports the constants PI and E. Use - for both subtraction and negation.

 Herbie links against your computer's libm to evaluate these functions.
 So, each function has the same behavior in Herbie as in your code.
 You can instead use the racket precision if you instead want reproducible behavior.